-The outcome of the various specialist studies have affirmed that site conditions have not changed much over the past nine (9) years with the exception of a degree of alien infestation along the southern boundaries where transformation has been noted.
+The outcome of the various specialist studies has affirmed that site conditions have not changed much despite the time delay.
+The only difference being noted is the degree of alien infestation along the southern boundaries where increased transformation has been noted.

 The most recent spatial planning tools still support the development of a low-density residential development and the proposal will still achieve a reasonable outcome in terms of conservation targets and objectives by securing in excess of 75% of the site for conservation purposes.
+The consolidation of development along the southern boundary closest to the existing township development of Aston Bay ensures that the remaining natural areas are left intact with minimal fragmentation.
+Management of such a consolidated natural area is much easier compared to a fragmented natural area.

-I&APs are invited to submit their comment on this Impact Report (Version 1) to help inform the Department's decision on whether or not to approve a further extension.
+I&APs are invited to submit their comment on this Draft Impact Report (Version 2) to help inform the Department's decision on whether or not to approve a further extension and the other amendments applied for through the formal Part 2 Substantive Amendment application.